-- a. explain and analyse an insurance company's statement of profit or loss (income statement), and demonstrate an understanding of each type of income and expense; - b. explain and analyse an insurance company's statement of financial position, demonstrate an understanding of each of its major components; - c. explain, appraise and apply the provisions of IFRS 4, Insurance Contracts; - d. explain, appraise and apply IFRS 17, Insurance Contracts including: - initial and subsequent measurement of insurance contracts using both the premium allocation approach and the general measurement method - the presentation of insurance contracts and profits and losses therefrom in the financial statements - the impact of changes in measurement assumptions and estimates on the financial statements; - e. determine and calculate how different bases for recognising, measuring, disclosing and presenting investment assets and financial liabilities can impact upon reported performance and financial position in accordance with IAS 32, IAS39, IFRS 7, IFRS 9, IFRS 40 and FRS103; - f. determine the impact on reported performance and financial position of the recoverability of reinsurance receivables, allowing for insolvency of reinsurers, exhaustion of reinsurance, obligations arising from "financial reinsurance" and gaps in reinsurance cover; - g. demonstrate an understanding of the financial reporting treatment of derivatives, including the basic principles of hedge accounting in accordance with IFRS 9 and IAS 39; - h. show and appraise the IAS 39 and IFRS 9 treatments of the impairment of financial instruments, demonstrating an understanding of the relevant principles; - i. identify and explain the circumstances where it is appropriate to use fair value measurement in accordance with IFRS 13 and evaluate the factors which may impact upon fair values, including trading cycles, credit risk, market risk and associated controls (but not including technical valuation); - j. demonstrate an understanding of disclosure and presentation in financial reporting for financial instruments in accordance with IAS 32 and IFRS 7;
+- a. explain and analyse an insurance company's statement of profit or loss (income statement), and demonstrate an understanding of each type of income and expense; - b. explain and analyse an insurance company's statement of financial position, demonstrate an understanding of each of its major components; - c. explain, appraise and apply IFRS 17, Insurance Contracts including: - initial and subsequent measurement of insurance contracts using both the premium allocation approach and the general measurement method - the presentation of insurance contracts and profits and losses therefrom in the financial statements - the impact of changes in measurement assumptions and estimates on the financial statements; - d. explain, appraise and apply the provisions of IFRS 4, Insurance Contracts and FRS 103 Insurance Contracts and describe the principal differences between IFRS® Standards and UK GAAP for insurers; - e. demonstrate an understanding of the principles underlying the calculation of MCEV, including key differences and similarities to IFRS; - f. determine and calculate how different bases for recognising, measuring, disclosing and presenting investment assets and financial liabilities can impact upon reported performance and financial position in accordance with IAS 32, IAS39, IFRS 7, IFRS 9, IFRS 40 and FRS103; - g. determine the impact on reported performance and financial position of the recoverability of reinsurance receivables, allowing for insolvency of reinsurers, exhaustion of reinsurance, obligations arising from "financial reinsurance" and gaps in reinsurance cover; - h. demonstrate an understanding of the financial reporting treatment of derivatives, including the basic principles of hedge accounting in accordance with IFRS 9 and IAS 39; - i. show and appraise the IAS 39 and IFRS 9 treatments of the impairment of financial instruments, demonstrating an understanding of the relevant principles;

+- j. identify and explain the circumstances where it is appropriate to use fair value measurement in accordance with IFRS 13 and evaluate the factors which may impact upon fair values, including trading cycles, credit risk, market risk and associated controls (but not including technical valuation): - k. demonstrate an understanding of disclosure and presentation in financial reporting for financial instruments in accordance with IAS 32 and IFRS 7; - demonstrate an understanding of the proposals of the Task Force on Climate-related Financial Disclosures (TCFD) and explain the fundamental principles of the requirements for insurers; and

-- k. demonstrate an understanding of the proposals of the Task Force on Climate-related Financial Disclosures (TCFD) and explain the fundamental principles of the requirements for insurers; - I. explain, appraise and apply the provisions of FRS 103 Insurance Contracts and describe the principal differences between IFRS Standards and UK GAAP for insurers; and - m. demonstrate an understanding of the regulations and regulatory reporting requirements for insurance companies arising from each of the following: - regulatory framework (Bank of England/Prudential Regulation Authority, Financial Conduct Authority,) - introduction to regulatory capital, capital management and Solvency II - Solvency II Pillar 3 disclosures, the Solvency and Financial Condition Report - capital and regulatory reporting requirements for non-Solvency II firms - Pension Protection Fund requirements - economic capital models, including Market Consistent Embedded Value principles - conduct regulation and accounting for regulatory penalties.
+- n. demonstrate an understanding of the regulations and regulatory reporting requirements for insurance companies arising from each of the following: - UK regulatory framework (Bank of England/Prudential Regulation Authority, Financial Conduct Authority, Financial Ombudsman Service) - introduction to regulatory capital, capital management and Solvency II - Solvency II Pillar 3 disclosures, the Solvency and Financial Condition Report - capital and regulatory reporting requirements for non-Solvency II firms - Pension Protection Fund requirements - economic capital models, including Market Consistent Embedded Value principles - conduct regulation and accounting for regulatory penalties - · managing the financial risks from climate change.